hjl1045/skill-guard-plus/README.md

 ### Chat with OpenClaw via WhatsApp, Telegram..
 Just say:
-“Help me install skill https://clawhub.ai/RhysSullivan/answeroverflow“ “Install the Slack skill from ClawHub”
+- “Help me install skill https://clawhub.ai/RhysSullivan/answeroverflow“
+- “Install the Slack skill from ClawHub”

+It can also help scan check other Skills:
+- "help me scan this https://github.com/axtonliu/smart-illustrator with skill-guard-plus"

 ### Manual Install a skill from ClawHub